BTS-OSAV/FGDC-Geospatial-Transportation-Subcommittee/readme.md

 **The Geospatial Transportation Subcommittee (GTC) enhances the Transportation Theme of the National Spatial Data Infrastructure by facilitating partnerships, coordinating efforts, and heightening awareness among the geospatial-transportation community.
 The committee promotes best practices and develops transportation standards to improve data quality, accessibility, exchange, and interoperability.
 Ultimately, the TSC cultivates a greater understanding of the American transportation system by providing accurate and timely information to American decision makers.**

 **Our Last Meeting**
 was on February 25th at 2:30 PM Eastern Time.
-Our next meeting is scheduled for April.
+Our next meeting is tentatively scheduled for April 30th.
 Audio access is possible by calling (515) 606-5187, 286074#.

 Please take a moment to review the [agenda](https://docs.google.com/document/d/1ti4CfurvPi_wFoi281ywiDz9n0AYsrmR/edit) and comment if you wish to add or expand on a topic.
 All are welcome.
 Please contact derald.dudley@dot.gov to be added to the invitation.